 TIP: The pensive angles of the architecture are more prominent when captured in the early morning light.
 Always remember when photographing a monument to be respectful of the site and what it commemorates.

 Prepare yourself for a view you might not expect near the city centre: an urban paddling park!
 The Pumphouse is an Olympic whitewater training facility run by the Ottawa River Runners on Fleet Street, only a short 12-minute walk from Parliament Hill.
-You’ll know you’re in the right place when you catch sight of a canoe or kayak slaloming down the class 2 whitewater training course next to a newly built, environmentally sustainable clubhouse.
+You’ll know you’re in the right place when you catch sight of a canoe or kayak slaloming down the class 2 whitewater training course next to an environmentally sustainable clubhouse.
 Have your camera ready and trained on the rapids for a kayak riding the waves or on the verge of a barrel roll.

 Amidst the waterways and monuments, you’ll find colourful murals livening up the sides of urban buildings, masterpieces popping up on farm silos in rural Ottawa and fresh graffiti art in parks and tucked away for safe keeping under bridges.
 For spectacular graffiti, you’ll want to go to the north side of the Dunbar Bridge on Bronson Street.
 As a designated graffiti wall and home to the House of PainT graffiti competition, you’ll be sure to see completely new additions every visit.
 If you’re looking for a piece with a wow factor, MOZAIK in the Vanier neighbourhood is your next stop.
 This four-story creation is the tallest mural in the whole city (stretching 11 metres tall)!
 This grand work of art is a beautiful act of acknowledgement to Ottawa being the home of the largest Inuit population outside of Nunavut.